The Lion’s Roar Training

 Continuing the Lion’s Roar

-The full programme consists of nine weekends or gates over three years and a one week retreat each year.
+The full programme consists of nine weekends or gates over three years and a one week guided group retreat each year.
 The sequence of teachings offers increasingly subtle and profound views of the meditation practice along with heart advice for daily life practice.

 At each gate, you receive the transmission of a new practice and a view to explore in meditation and in daily life.
 In the time between each gate, you will develop your practice of meditation along with the help of a specific Longchen meditation instructor who supports you throughout the programme.